chainer/chainer/docs/source/guides/functions.rst

 Some functions are meant to be combined with parameters.
 In such case, it is useful to write a small **link** that wraps the function.
-We have already seen how to define a chain that wraps other links (by inheriting :class:`Chain` class).
+We have already seen how to define a chain that wraps other links (by inheriting :class:`~chainer.Chain` class).
 Here we study how to define a link that does not hold any other links.

 As the first example, suppose that we want to implement elementwise product function between the input array and the parameter array.